By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-This problem is quite evident in tropical and subtropical regions of the world, where moisture and warm temperatures favor frequent fungal growth and aflatoxin secretion.
-Masticatories exposed to mycotoxin-associated fungi become unfit for human consumption, as they increase the risk of hepatic cancer.
-Piper betel leaf is one of the very common masticatories used by people all over the world, including the USA and UK, but during its storage and transportation, fungal contaminations are frequent, and about 35-70% post-harvest storage losses have been reported due to fungal contamination (Yabe & Nakajima, 2004).
-Among all reported aflatoxin types, aflatoxin B1 (AFB1) is extremely toxic, immunosuppressive, genotoxic, carcinogenic, and causes liver cirrhosis, tumor induction, and teratogenesis in animals and humans.
-The International Agency for Research on Cancer classified it as a Group I human carcinogen (Li et al., 2018).
-Further, Li et al. (2018) have suggested that the carcinogenic nature of AFB1 is due to the double bond of terminal furan rings (carcinogenic site), which influences epigenetic mechanisms, including alterations in DNA methylation and histone modifications.
+This problem is quite evident in tropical and subtropical regions of the world, where moisture and warm temperature favors frequent fungal growth and aflatoxin secretion.
+Masticatories exposed to mycotoxin associated fungi, become unfit for human consumption, as it increases the risk of hepatic cancer.
+Piper betel leaf is one of the very common masticatory used by the people all over the world including USA and UK, but during its storage and transportation fungal contaminations are frequent, and about 35-70% post harvest storage losses have been reported because of fungal contamination.
+Among all reported Aflatoxins type, aflatoxin B1 (AFB1) are extremely toxic, immunosuppressive, genotoxic, carcinogenic, liver cirrhosis, tumor induction, and teratogenesis in animals and humans.
+International Agency for Research on Cancer classified as a Group I human carcinogen.
+Further, Li et al., (2018) have suggested that the carcinogenic nature of AFB1 is because of double bond of terminal furan rings (carcinogenic site), which influences the epigenetic mechanisms including alterations in DNA methylation and histone modifications.

-In addition, AFB1 is capable of inducing thymic aplasia, reducing T-lymphocyte numbers, and thus, suppressing phagocytic activity.
-The immunosuppressive effects of aflatoxin may affect the unborn fetus, as it has the potential to transfer across the porcine placenta.
-According to a report by Yabe & Nakajima (2004), in China and sub-Saharan Africa, about 250,000 deaths occur annually due to hepatocellular carcinoma (HCC) because of high endemic aflatoxin concentrations.
-AFB1 contamination from stored food commodities can’t be removed even after heat treatment at 100ºC, thus considered an unavoidable contaminant of food items and known to be a highly stable compound.
-It is crucial for researchers and policymakers to develop more effective strategies to prevent such contaminations and protect public health.
+In addition, AFB1 is capable to induce thymic aplasia, reduces T-lymphocyte number and thus, suppresses phagocytic activity.
+Immunosuppressive effects of aflatoxin may affect the unborn fetus, as it has potential to transfer across the porcine placenta.
+According to a report by Yabe & Nakajima; (2004) in China and sub-Saharan Africa, about 2.5 lac deaths occurred annually due to hepatocellular carcinoma (HCC) because of high endemic aflatoxin concentrations.
+AFB1 contamination from stored food commodity can’t be removed even after heat treatment at 100ºC thus, considered as an unavoidable contaminant of food items and known to be highly stable compound.

-To overcome mold and their associated toxin contamination, a range of synthetic pesticides has been in use.
-However, continuous use of these leads to various side effects almost parallel to aflatoxins on consumer health, including residual toxicity.
-Thus, there is an urgent need to replace the use of synthetic preservatives and find safer alternatives that should be cost-effective as well as safe for consumers.
-Recently, the use of essential oils (EO) in the food sector has attracted significant attention due to their natural properties and potential.
-The term "Essential Oil" (EO) was introduced in the sixteenth century by a Swiss reformer of medicine, Paracelsus von Hohenheim.
+Recently, uses of EO in food sector have attracted a great deal because of their nature and potential.
+Term “Essential Oil” (EO) was introduced in the sixteenth century by a Swiss reformer of medicine, Paracelsus von Hohenheim.
 These are natural, complex, volatile substances found in a variety of aromatic plants.
-Different active chemical compounds present in EO act synergistically, and the promise of these green chemicals has maximized their prospects as an alternative source to synthetic preservatives (grey chemicals).
-Many EOs and their active components have been regarded as safe and placed in the GRAS (Generally Recognized As Safe) category.
-Despite their effective applications, there are some factors that affect their efficacy, and the volatile nature of EOs is one of them.
-EOs can easily evaporate from the system and may alter the taste and odor of food ingredients.
+Different active chemical compound present in EO acts synergistically and fantasies of these green chemicals have maximized its prospects as an alternating source of synthetic preservatives (grey chemicals).
+Many EOs and their active components have been regarded as safe and placed in GRAS (Generally Recognized As Safe) category.

 Browse our vast selection of original essay samples, each expertly formatted and styled